MangatH/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis:
 This project involves analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
 In this project, with the access to approximately 50 datasets.
 Each one contains reviews of a specific product, from clothing apparel to wireless products.
-I pickup the dataset related to the reviews in the category 'baby products'.
+I selected the dataset related to the reviews in the category 'baby products'.

 ### Objectives:
 * Use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.